 - Courses which are required in a graduate student’s major subject are determined by the student’s adviser.

 C. Special or limited-status students may take courses on a Passed or Not Passed basis at the discretion of the Dean of the School or College in which they are enrolled.

-D. Further exception to this Regulation may be made only with the approval of the Committee on Courses of Instruction of the Berkeley Division and, where graduate students are concerned, the Graduate Council.
+D. Further exception to this Regulation may be made only with the approval of the Committee on Courses of Instruction of the Berkeley Division.

 A205.
 Course Graded Passed/Not Passed or Satisfactory/Unsatisfactory